sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 ## Ship the PC

-Now that you have an image, you are ready to build and ship Windows 10 in S mode PCs.
+Now that you have an image, you are ready to build and ship Windows 10 S PCs.
 Make sure that the manufacturing registry key is removed and Secure Boot is enabled on shipped PCs.